mindfiredigital/extension-methods/Docs/StringExtensionDocs.md

 # String Extension Methods
 This contains Extension Methods that mostly deal with strings.
+You can check the examples below for more details.

 * ### IsDateTime()
 Checks if date string with dateFormat is parsable to ```System.DateTime``` format.
 True if is valid ```System.DateTime``` else returns false.